rubenspg/webapp-java-cookbook/README.md

 ### Check for foodcritic and Rubocop issues

-A good practice is to check if your changed files have foodcritic or Rubocop.
+A good practice is to check if your changed files have foodcritic and Rubocop issues.
 To execute those tests just run (root folder):
+***Note that it will run the unit tests too***
 ```
 chef exec rake
 ```